maevadevs/Go-Developer-Foundation/03-Structs/readme.md

 }
 ```

-## Struct with receiver function
+## Struct With Receiver Function

-- Similr to *Types*, we can define receiver functions to be attached to structs as well
+- Similar to *Types*, we can define receiver functions to be attached to structs as well
 - **Note:** The code below has issue because of *Pointers*.
 We will review that below

 ```go